What is TASC?

 - Actively participate in at least one TASC subcommittee

-- Suggest materials, programs, and services for teens
+- Suggest materials, programs, and services for teens and the community

 - Plan, market, and assist with programming in the Kids & Teens Department

 - Communicate with the TASC coordinator and committee members

 - Recognize and honor TASC commitments

 TASC subcommittees meet during TASC meetings to work on special events and projects.
 Not every committee meets year round, so it is possible to participate on more than one.
 Subcommittees for 2018-2019 will be discussed at the first meeting.
 Past subcommittees have included: